-- 1. Take samples from as many landings as possible on designated sampling days throughout the season. - 2.
-Sample at an equal proportion, throughout the season, by using sampling rates.
+1. Take samples from as many landings as possible on designated sampling days throughout the season.

-- 3. Sample at an equal proportion from week to week such that, if a sample day is switched with a log collection day or missed in a given week, it must be made up in that same week. - 4.
-Sampling throughout the offload is most representative.
-If necessary, develop a system to take otoliths, tissue, and length-weight data from the first third, the middle third, and the last third of landings proportionally, if applicable to your sampling situation.
-This applies to large offloads and when it is difficult to spread your sample throughout the offload.
-An alternative to this is choosing a sampling frequency when tote sampling (sampling every n^{th} tote) similar to the procedure for choosing a sampling frequency when line sampling. - 5.
-By following the sampling procedures in this chapter, work towards achieving each port's share of the target otoliths-tissues and length-weight measurements by IPHC Regulatory Area.
+- 2. Sample at an equal proportion, throughout the season, by using sampling rates. - 3.
+Sample at an equal proportion from week to week such that, if a sample day is missed in a given week, it should be made up in that same week if possible. - 4.
+Aim to sample throughout the landing as it is most representative. - 5.
+By following the sampling procedures in this manual, work toward achieving each port's share of the target otoliths-tissues and length-weight measurements by IPHC Regulatory Area.